Tufts is In-Network with AAC

 Cost of Addiction Treatment with Tufts Insurance Coverage

-• The specific Tufts plan.
+• Your specific Tufts plan.

-• The type of treatment.
+• The type of treatment you receive.

 • Whether the rehab facility is in-network or out-of-network with Tufts.